-Content marketing is important because it answers your audience’s questions.
-With content marketing, you can build trust with your audience, improve conversions, connect with your customers, and generate leads.
-Additionally, in today's age, customers expect high-quality, consistent content from their favorite brands.
+Content marketing is important because it answers your audience's questions.
+With content marketing, you can build trust with your audience, improve conversions, connect with customers, and generate leads.
+And, in today's age, customers expect high-quality, consistent content from their favorite brands.

 Consistent, high-quality, and engaging content impacts audience decision-making more than any other technique.

-The same reasoning applies to content marketing, as well — your content needs to carry a unique and identifiable voice, style, and pitch across all distribution channels.
+The same reasoning applies to content marketing — your content needs to carry a unique and identifiable voice, style, and pitch across all distribution channels.

-Content consistency establishes your credibility, builds your trust, and strengthens your reputation.
+Content consistency establishes your credibility, builds trust, and strengthens your reputation.

 Benefits of Content Marketing

 Great content is an important asset.
-It has the ability to create a positive experience for your potential customers and compel them to come back for more.
-It’s your ticket to capturing your audience’s attention and continually reinforcing a positive brand impression.
+It has the ability to create positive experiences for your potential customers and compel them to come back for more.
+It's your ticket to capturing your audience's attention and continually reinforcing a positive brand impression.

-It’s one thing to increase your social media followers across channels, and it's quite another to create content that trends.
-If you’re one of those businesses that doesn't see much traction despite having a huge follower base, it’s time to use content marketing to your advantage.
+It's one thing to increase your social media followers across channels, but it's quite another to create trendy content.
+If you're one of those businesses that doesn't see much traction despite having a huge following, it's time to use content marketing to your advantage.
 Quality content can help your business gain traction on social media.

 Ultimately, when your content shows up at the right place and the right time with the right audience, it'll improve your brand's reputation.The more quality content customers see, the more likely they are to have a positive association with your company.

 Content marketing can also generate leads.
-When your audience views with your content, they're more likely to be interested in purchasing from you in the future.
+When your audience views your content, they're more likely to purchase from you in the future.
 Additionally, calls-to-action (CTA) placed directly in your content can generate new leads for your sales team.

 So, how can content generate leads?